d2lfederation/documentation/_components/menus.md

 ### Menu Item Radios

 A radio menu can be created by adding `d2l-menu-item-radio` elements to a `d2l-menu`.
-As with regular menu items, provide a `text` attribute for the text to be displayed.
+As with other menu items, provide a `text` attribute for the text to be displayed.
 Each radio item must have a `value` attribute that is unique within the context of the menu.
 Optionally specify the `selected` attribute to set the state of the items.

 {% example %}
 <d2l-menu label="Astronomy">